The Keenly App

 To gain insight and discover the pain points, motivations and behaviours of our youth I needed to clarify my target demographic.
 Through another quick research I found out that kids age 9 are best suited to grasp financial concepts and 16 is the new minimum working age.
 Therefore, we decided to make our target demographic 9-15 years old.

-I Inteviewd 13 children so I could listen and empathize with their needs.
+I Interviewed 13 children so I could listen and empathize with their needs.

 Through my interviews I was able to find the kids pain points, behaviours and frustration.